Julian/cardboard/docs/rules/game_concepts.rst

 These *Magic* rules apply to any *Magic* game with two or more players, including two-player games and multiplayer games.

     a.
 A two-player game is a game that begins with only two players.
     b.
 A multiplayer game is a game that begins with more than two players.
-See section 8, Multiplayer Rules.
+See section 8, :ref:`multiplayer`.

 100.2
 -----